-Schema Component Constraint: Attribute Declaration Properties Correct All of the following must be true:
+Schema Component Constraint: Attribute Declaration Properties Correct

-- 1 The values of the properties of an attribute declaration must be as described in the property tableau in The Attribute Declaration Schema Component (§3.2.1), modulo the impact of Missing Sub-components (§5.3). - 2 if there is a {value constraint}, the canonical lexical representation of its value must be -valid- with respect to the {type definition} as defined in String Valid (§3.14.4). - 3 If the {type definition} is or is derived from D then there must not be a {value constraint}.
+- 1 The values of the properties of an attribute declaration must be as described in the property tableau in The Attribute Declaration Schema Component (§3.2.1), modulo the impact of Missing Sub-components (§5.3). - 2 if there is a {value constraint}, the canonical lexical representation of its value must be valid with respect to the {type definition} as defined in String Valid (§3.14.4). - 3 If the {type definition} is or is derived from ID then there must not be a {value constraint}.